Legal

 10. International transfers

 Our primary database is hosted in the EU.
-Some of our third-party processors (Vercel, Stripe, Resend) may process data outside the UK/EEA.
+Some of our third-party processors (Vercel, Stripe, Resend, Anthropic) may process data outside the UK/EEA.
 Where this occurs, we ensure appropriate safeguards are in place, including Standard Contractual Clauses (SCCs) and adequacy decisions, as required by UK GDPR.

 11. Children's data